Singapore Next 50 Indices - Explore opportunities beyond blue chips

 That said, there have been bright spots.
 The iEdge Singapore Next 50 indices have at times pulled ahead of the STI.

-The iEdge Singapore Next 50 indices also outperformed the STI by 15% or more in 2019.
+Most notably, the iEdge Singapore Next 50 indices outperformed the STI by at least 15% in 2019.

 YeariEdge Singapore Next 50 Index (i)iEdge Singapore Next